ChristianNguyendinh/ChristianNguyendinh.github.io/_posts/2019-04-30-appearences.markdown

 Hearsay - information received from others that one cannot substantiate; a rumor

 The issue is, all those past forms can be used to describe hearsay.
+I guess in the end, hearsay is less certain so maybe its a form of "seems like" or "appears to be" with the added info that its based on what you've heard.

-<u>Structure: </u> same as before, except for `そう`, where you just attach the plan style A/V, and it must end with a copula.
+<u>Structure: </u> same as before, except for `そう`, where you just attach the plain predicate, and it must end with a copula.
 Also, there is only present tense for this usage...
 If you want to be specific or can substantiate where you heard it from, you can use `と 言う` from class.

 <u>Use: </u> To express things you have heard.